jaideepsinhdabhi/JustDataML/README.md

     #####   A sample csv file and some Data are there in Data Folder for a demo Run

-    #### Note : It will also generate logs into a logs folder for every run please check for every Run to get more idea on that.
+    #### Note: It will also generate logs into a logs folder for every run please check for every Run to get more idea on that.

 ## Available Models for Regression and Classification